 SciServer comprises several scientific projects that have made their full datasets available in a common format and through a common set of interfaces.
 The list below explains each of SciServer’s current projects.
-We are constantly adding new projects.
+We also maintain a growing list of SciServer publications.

 The ScienceThe SciServer framework grew out of SkyServer, a website first created in 2001 for the Sloan Digital Sky Survey (SDSS).
 The still-ongoing SDSS uses a telescope in New Mexico to take images of nearly half a billion stars and galaxies, resulting in a high-resolution map of the Universe.
 This map is the largest and most detailed ever created, and has led to discoveries revolutionizing nearly all areas of astronomy.
 To make the high-quality SDSS dataset available to all, we created the SkyServer website.
 SkyServer makes the entire SDSS dataset available, free of charge, to researchers, educators, and the public.
 SkyServer featured a set of easy-to-use tools for browsing and searching SDSS data, including a free-form SQL query interface to allow users to ask an unlimited variety of questions about the data.
 Our goal was to train and guide users toward using more powerful and flexible interfaces for working with the data.
 Our work with SkyServer led us to create CasJobs, a batch system that allows researchers to perform highly complex searches that return millions of sky objects.
 We also helped to develop the Galaxy Zoo citizen science website, in which hundreds of thousands of online volunteers have contributed millions of data points to more than 40 published science papers.
 Our approach has been adapted by other astronomy projects such as the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS), and the Galaxy Evolution Explorer (GALEX).